Iraneus/betamedneed/about.md

 We are building a service network of certified professionals and verified vendors to improve access to quality medical care in communities and build the future of healthcare in Africa and beyond.

+With challenges like stroke, getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the health system.

 On Medneed, you can get information on anything you need and you can reliably order and book for what you need in a few minutes.

 ![Support patient](/images/illustrations/med-pros.png)

 Our support teams will provide professional medical guidance and will point you to possible sources of help as necessary.

-We are working to ensure users can readily get access to multidisciplinary teams for quality medical care anytime, anywhere.
+We are working to ensure users can readily get access to the right multidisciplinary teams for quality medical care anytime, anywhere.

 ## Join Medneed
 Bringing together a network of scientists, medical professionals and healthcare vendors; we provide and share important advances that are helping in better understanding and accessibility of therapeutics for more people.